araujore/araujore.github.io/README.md

 }
 ```

-Hosting on GitHub Pages
+## Hosting on GitHub Pages

-1. Create repository: yourusername.github.io
+1. Create repository named: yourusername.github.io
 2. Upload all files maintaining the folder structure
 3. Make sure images are in /images/ folder
 4. Site will be live at https://yourusername.github.io

-Using your own domain

-To use araujorenan.com with GitHub Pages:
+## Using Your Own Domain

+### With GitHub Pages

 1. In your GitHub repo, go to Settings, then Pages
 2. Under "Custom domain", enter: araujorenan.com
 3. Save the settings
 4. In your domain registrar (where you bought araujorenan.com):
    - Add a CNAME record pointing to: yourusername.github.io
-   - Or add A records pointing to GitHub's IPs: 185.199.108.153, 185.199.109.153, 185.199.110.153, 185.199.111.153
+   - Or add A records pointing to: 185.199.108.153, 185.199.109.153, 185.199.110.153, 185.199.111.153
 5. Wait for DNS to propagate (can take up to 24 hours)
 6. Enable "Enforce HTTPS" in GitHub Pages settings

-Alternative hosting options

-GitHub Pages is free and works well for static sites.
-If you want alternatives:

-Netlify: Easier interface than GitHub, drag-and-drop deployment, free tier, good for custom domains.
-Very simple to set up.
-Go to netlify.com, drag your folder, done.
+### With Netlify (Alternative)

+1. Go to netlify.com
+2. Drag and drop your site folder
+3. Click "Add custom domain"
+4. Follow their instructions for DNS settings
+5. Done

+## Alternative Hosting Options

+### Netlify
+- Easier interface than GitHub
+- Drag-and-drop deployment
+- Free tier available
+- Simple custom domain setup

+### Vercel
-Vercel: Similar to Netlify, also very easy.
+- Similar to Netlify

-Traditional web hosting: More complex setup, costs money, unnecessary for a static site.
+- Also very easy to use

+### Recommendation
-Recommendation: Start with GitHub Pages since you're already using GitHub.
-If you find it clunky, try Netlify (it's actually easier than GitHub Pages).
+Start with GitHub Pages since you're already using GitHub.
+If you find it clunky, try Netlify (it's simpler).

-Quick checklist

-- Replace placeholder email in contact.html
-- Set up Giscus comments for blog posts
-- Upload images to /images/ folder in GitHub
-- Add your actual publications
-- Replace sample blog posts with your content
-- Test all links work
-- Set up custom domain if desired

-Technical notes

-Three-column layout for blog posts collapses to single column on mobile.
-References sidebar appears parallel to where citations appear in text.
-All pages use sticky navigation.
-Images automatically resize for mobile.
-Comments require GitHub account (via Giscus).

-Common questions
+## Common Tasks

-How do I change the navigation menu?
+### Changing the Navigation Menu
 Edit the nav section in each HTML file's .site-nav div.

+### Adding More Pages
-Can I add more pages?
-Yes.
-Duplicate any existing page and modify the content.
-Add a link in the navigation.
+Duplicate any existing page, modify the content, and add a link in the navigation.

-How do I change fonts?
+### Changing Fonts
 Update the Google Fonts link in head and the --font-main variable in CSS.

-Why aren't references showing parallel to citations?
+### Troubleshooting References
 The references sidebar is sticky and scrolls with the page.
-Make sure citations use the format shown above with matching IDs.
+Make sure citations use `<a href="#ref1" class="citation">1</a>` and references have matching `id="ref1"`.

-License

-Free to use however you like.
-No attribution required.
+## Quick Setup Checklist

+1. Replace placeholder email in contact.html
+2. Set up Giscus comments for blog posts
+3. Upload images to /images/ folder in GitHub
+4. Add your actual publications
+5. Replace sample blog posts with your content
+6. Test all links work
+7. Set up custom domain if desired